gerzonc/NewsApp/README.md

 ## <a name="installation"></a> Installation and usage

+Make sure you have [npm](https://nodejs.org/en/) installed.
 For installing this project on your machine just clone the project and run in the console:
 ```console
 $ yarn install
 ```